 Guess what?
 More dumplings!
 Are you detecting a trend in the food in Uzbekistan?

-Tukhum barak are filled with a mixture of eggs and milk that tastes a bit like cottage cheese.
+Tukhum barak is filled with a mixture of eggs and milk that tastes a bit like cottage cheese.
 Sometimes a bit of fried onion is added as well.
 They are then steamed and served with yogurt for dipping.

 You may also find a delicious pumpkin variety.
 We much preferred it to the cheese variety but it was not as common.